RiccardoZanaboni/sensor-pattern-analysis/README.md

 <h2>The Environment</h2>

 The apartment has a motion sensor in each room.
 The output of a sensor is either '0' or '1'; each second every sensor checks for movement and when it captures it the value change from 0 to 1 and then stays 1 for 3 minutes.
 After this time the sensor checks if there is still someone in the room: if yes, it remains 1 for another 3 minutes otherwise it returns 0.
-All output of sensors are sent to a gateway.
+All sensor outputs are sent to a gateway.

 <h2>How it works</h2>